Free things to do on the Tasman Peninsula and Port Arthur

 If travelling on a budget, the Tasman Peninsula has some great free natural attractions and historic sites.
 The coastal landscape is both unique and beautiful and there are some very pretty beaches and bays to while away the day at.

-Here is what you can do for FREE on the Tasman Peninsula and Port Arthur
+Here is some FREE things to do on the Tasman Peninsula and Port Arthur

 Hike the Cape Hauy track